.png)

 Chelsea

-Cocktails with fresh fruit purees, craft beers, and chilled champagne are all offered as well as a small plates menu.
+Coby Club is a speakeasy that pays homage to Miss Coby Yee, a famous burlesque dancer in San Francisco’s Chinatown from the 1960s.
+You can expect cocktails made with fresh fruit purées, craft beers, and chilled champagne as well as a small plates menu.
 The speakeasy on 7th Avenue lies underground and is full of dark velvet and silk decor, offering an alluring and mysterious environment for your next night out.

 Where: 156 1/2 7th Ave, New York, NY 10011